-The most common triggers are intestinal infections that cause food poisoning and/or diarrhea such as Salmonella, Shigella, Campylobacter, Yersinia, and Clostridium difficile; and sexually transmitted infections (STI’s) such as chlamydia.
+The most common triggers are intestinal infections that cause food poisoning and/or diarrhea such as Salmonella, Shigella, Campylobacter, Yersinia, and Clostridium difficile; and sexually transmitted infections such as chlamydia.

 Scientists aren’t sure exactly why the immune system causes an arthritic reaction, but it seems that there is a genetic component to the disease.
-About 75% of people who get ReA have a gene called HLA-B27.
+About 75% of people who get Reactive Arthritis have a gene called HLA-B27.
 This suggests that people with this gene have a genetic predisposition to developing the disease after an infection.

-Medications for Treating Arthritis Symptoms in ReA
+Medications for Treating Arthritis Symptoms in Reactive Arthritis

 Corticosteroids (Prednisone, Cortisone)